Yunuen Esparza (b. 1975, Mexico City) earned a Graphics Design degree from the Universidad Intercontinental.

 She has exhibited internationally in New York City, Austria, Spain, Germany, Israel, Canada and Italy.

 We live in a chaotic world and usually take everything for granted.
 I get my inspiration from the mundane things that get lost in our subconscious mind.
-I try to fill the world with color and movement so the can appreciate the beauty and uniqueness of everyday life.
+I try to fill the world with color and movement to appreciate the beauty and uniqueness of everyday life.
 I structure my work with lines and patterns to make sense of nature’s random origins.
 Simplicity is wonderful.